MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-humanpresence.md

 <!-- ForceInstantWake-Description-Begin -->
 <!-- Description-Source-ADMX -->
 Determines whether Wake On Arrival is forced on/off by the MDM policy.
-The user will not be able to change this setting and the toggle in the UI will be greyed out.
+The user won't be able to change this setting and the toggle in the UI will be greyed out.
 <!-- ForceInstantWake-Description-End -->

 <!-- ForceInstantWake-Editable-Begin -->